adammaj1/Linas-Art-Gallery/README.md

-# Project Title

 [Linas' Art Gallery](http://linas.org/art-gallery/index.html)

-I couldn't run the programs so I made my own based on the description of algorithms
+I couldn't run the Linas' programs so I made my own based on the description of algorithms

 See:
 * modified html files in html directory